 For people who want fresh herbs on their kitchen counter without engaging with any science whatsoever, a smart garden is the right product.
 It solves the problem of “I want basil but I don’t want to learn hydroponics.”

-However, this ease comes with a significant trade-off that is rarely discussed in product reviews: you learn nothing transferable.
-If you only ever use plug-and-play pod systems, you cannot troubleshoot when something goes wrong, you cannot adapt to growing different plants that are not available as pods, and you cannot scale up to larger or more productive systems.
+Premium kit ease comes with a significant downside rarely discussed: you learn nothing transferable.
+If something goes wrong, you cannot troubleshoot.
+You cannot adapt to growing crops not available as pods.
+You cannot scale up.
 The smart garden keeps you as a consumer rather than developing you as a grower.
-The DIY approach teaches you fundamentals that apply to every growing situation for the rest of your life.

 Ongoing costs: where DIY wins decisively